pombredanne/phpydaemon/README.md

 }
 ```

-_The **fallback** item here is the default, so if you don't configure anything, phpydaemon will run two instances of any PHP call in paralell._
+_The **fallback** item here is the default, so if you don't configure anything, phpydaemon will run two PHP calls in paralell at a time._

 Usage